 iii) Shall respond to move signals only from the jump master, but shall obey a stop signal given by any employee at any time.

-r) MINIMUM STAFF AND TRAINING
+r) Minimum Staff and Training

 1) An operating team shall consist of no fewer than 4 people.

-2) Training shall be conducted by, or under the direct supervision of, a jump master.
+2) Training (see Section 6000.120(c)) shall be conducted by, or under the direct supervision of, a jump master.

 3) Staff who are operating in training mode shall be directly supervised at all times.